Federalization of Yemen: Hadi plan

 The 2013–2014 National Dialogue Conference concluded that Yemen would adopt federalism in an attempt to resolve the political crisis that began with the Yemeni Revolution in 2011.
-Under the federal system, Yemen's full name would become the Federal Republic of Yemen.
+Under the federal system, Yemen's official name would become the Federal Republic of Yemen.
 A committee organized by Yemeni President Abdrabbuh Mansur Hadi determined that Yemen would be split into six federal regions: Azal, Saba, Tihama, Aden, Janad, and Hadhramaut.
 Azal, Saba, Janad and Tihama would have been northern provinces whereas Aden and Hadhramaut would have been southern.
 Sana’a, the capital, was to become a federal city and would not have been part of any region.
 Aden, the former capital of South Yemen, would have been a part of the Aden region, but would have had special legislative and executive powers.
 Each region was to be further divided into states, which would have taken the place of Yemen's existing governorates.
 The conclusions of the Conference formed the basis of a new constitution, which was to be put to a referendum in 2015.

 The plan for a six-region federation received international praise, but was denounced by many within Yemen.
 The Southern Movement suspected that the division of the south into two regions was an attempt to turn southern secessionists against each other; they preferred a two-region division between the north and the south.
 The Zaidi elites in the Azal region would have been left with almost no natural resources, whereas the sparsely populated Saba and Hadhramaut regions would have received nearly all of the country's natural resources.
 Meanwhile, the Houthis were outraged that the plan would have landlocked their home governorate of Saada.
 The referendum on the new federal constitution was indefinitely delayed by the intensification of the Yemeni Civil War in 2015.
 Some commentators have cited Hadi's federalization plan as one of the main causes of the civil war.